ratesquant/ACQ/README.md

 	3. Cubic - natural cubic spline
 	4. Hermite - local cubic spline (aka Catmull-Rom spline)
 	5. Steffen - monotonic cubic spline
-	6. Akima - cubic spline with Akima conditions
+	6. Akima - Akima spline (cubic spline with special condition for derivatives)
+	7. AkimaPeriodic - Akima spline with periodic boundary conditions

 Bounds is optional argument that controls interpolation results outside of interpolation range.
 When interpolating outside of range num excel error will be returned if bounds is false, and closest point when bounds is true (default).